MOHAMMADI-AF/SECOND-PROJECT/README.md

 3. Using the bootstrap i have created the page layout that has the header and footer with will be same for all pages (it is a single page application) when routes are changed and the page contains changed the header and footer will be same for all pages.

-4. To add

-        This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # ---------------------------------------------------------------

 # The project created with (npx create-react-app my-app) below is the default Readme created with the app.